Classification and stability of positive solutions to the NLS equation on the $\mathcal{T}$-metric graph: Characterization of Positive Solutions

 \section{Characterization of Positive Solutions}

 In this section, we describe all positive solutions to the equation \eqref{starionaryNLS}.
-Without loss of generality, we fix the parameter $\lambda=1$ and let the parameter $\ell$ to vary freely.
+By Lemma \ref{lema.scaling}, we may fix the parameter $\lambda=1$ and let the parameter $\ell$ to vary freely.
 We concern ourselves with the problem

 Our first result characterizes the solutions to \eqref{eqn.boundstateprob} on the half-lines. \begin{proposition}[Solutions are a portion of a soliton on unbounded edges] Suppose $u\in H^1(\G_\ell)$ is a solution to the problem \eqref{eqn.boundstateprob}.
 Then there exist $y_1,y_2\in\R\setminus\left\{0\right\}$ with $|y_1|=|y_2|$ such that